Lilli-K2/ActiveMouse-SFB1315/README.md

 </kbd>
 </p>

-We have found that the data is generally better represented by the graphs if a runtime of atleast xxxx is reached.
-As ActiveMouse Calculates the linegraph and heatmap only with the data deemed to be of acceptable acuuracy you may encounter problems with generating these figures with very short recordings and/or recordings with overall poor tracking.
+We have found that the acquired data is generally better represented by the graphs if a runtime of atleast 5 minutes is reached.
+As ActiveMouse Calculates the linegraph and heatmap only with the data deemed to be of acceptable accuracy you may encounter problems with generating these figures with very short recordings and/or recordings with overall poor tracking.